17q12 Duplication

 How many people have 17q12 duplication syndrome?

-As of 2021, about 90 people with 17q12 duplication syndrome have been described in medical research.
-But, the majority of people carrying a 17q12 duplication do not have any symptoms, which makes it difficult to know how common this condition is.
+As of 2025, over 90 people with 17q12 duplication syndrome have been described in medical research.
+But, most people who carry a 17q12 duplication do not have any symptoms, making it difficult to know how common this condition is.

 Support Resources